SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-16-schwarzenegger-again.md

 I'm never gonna lift weights, so don't expect to read about that here on this CLBTNR.
 But I do aspire to be able to lift spirits, even just a little bit like he does.

-I hope I've misjudged Schwarzenegger for the last time.
+I hope I've misjudged Schwarzenegger for the last time, and will not repeat that error.
 I'll expect the very best from him, from now on.
 And will, accordingly, listen respectfully.

 ---